PauloMaced0/Search-Engine/README.md

 - Saves the trained model for later inference.
 - Loads the best pretrained model.
 - Evaluates reranked results against the baseline (improved nDCG).

+> [!NOTE]:
+> Since there isn’t enough data to train a simple CNN-based interaction model effectively, we use a **pretrained BERT** model and fine-tune it instead.
+> This choice is motivated by the nature of the dataset (check `data/questions.jsonl`, if you want to know how queries look like), it contains many domain-specific terms in both queries and documents (which is also why **BM25** performs well).
+These characteristics make it difficult for a model trained from scratch to learn the language patterns and generalize effectively.

 ---